DC Universe Online

-DC Universe Online (DCUO) is a free-to-play action combat massively multiplayer online game set in the fictional universe of DC Comics.
-Developed by Dimensional Ink Games and co-published by Daybreak Game Company and WB Games, the game was released on January 11, 2011 for the PlayStation 3, November 15, 2013 for the PlayStation 4 on its launch day, April 29, 2016 for the Xbox One, and August 6, 2019 for the Nintendo Switch.
+DC Universe Online (DCUO) is a free-to-play massively multiplayer online game (MMO) set in the fictional universe of DC Comics.
+Developed by Dimensional Ink Games and co-published by Daybreak Game Company and WB Games, the game was initially released in January 2011 for Windows and PlayStation 3.
+It was later released in November 2013 for PlayStation 4, April 2016 for Xbox One, August 2019 for Nintendo Switch, March 2024 for PlayStation 5, and October 2024 for Xbox Series X/S.

+DC Universe Online was Arleen Sorkin's final performance, before her death on August 24, 2023.

 Gameplay

-The player creates a new, original character that interacts with the iconic heroes and villains of DC Comics.
-Players choose their character's faction (Hero or Villain), gender (male or female), body type (short, medium, tall, spry, athletic, large), personality (comical, flirty, powerful, primal, serious), movement mode (flight, acrobatics, speed or skimming), weapon, and power (fire, ice, gadgets, mental, nature, sorcery, earth, light, electricity, rage, quantum, celestial, munitions, atomic, and water).
+The player creates a new, original character who interacts with the iconic heroes and villains of DC Comics.
+Players choose their character's faction (Hero or Villain), gender (male or female), body type (short, medium, tall, spry, athletic, large), personality (comical, flirty, powerful, primal, serious), movement mode (flight, acrobatics, speed or skimming), weapon, and power (fire, ice, gadgets, mental, nature, sorcery, earth, light, electricity, rage, quantum, celestial, munitions, atomic, water).
 Numerous hair, skin, and costume types are available, and up to 4 colors can be applied to the color scheme palette.
 Pre-built templates, inspired by some key DC characters, are available to expedite the character creation process.

-When the player's character is named, they are thrown into the world of DC Universe Online with the first experience having to fight their way out of a Brainiac spaceship.
+When the player's character is named, they are thrown into the world of DC Universe Online, with the first experience having to fight their way out of a Brainiac spaceship.
 The tutorial teaches basic movement and abilities, counter mechanics, and using power and skill points.
-Eventually the player's character is made an official member of the Justice League (heroes) or The Society (villains), where they continue on their missions to increase their level and skill in various content.
+Eventually, the player's character is made an official member of the Justice League (heroes) or The Society (villains), where they continue on their missions to increase their level and skill in various content.
 Daybreak Game Company is working to make DC Universe Online more interactive than standard MMO games, while trying to keep their key elements which include a leveling system, raid instances, endgame progression and inventories.
 The world is mainly a shared, public space.
-The public space features dynamically-generated content designed for both hero and villain player characters to progress and fight alongside and against a multitude of iconic DC Comics characters, moving forward with stories, many of which are brought forth from the pages of DC comics.
+The public space features dynamically generated content designed for both hero and villain player characters to progress and fight alongside and against a multitude of iconic DC Comics characters, moving forward with stories, many of which come from the pages of DC's own comic books.

 DC Universe Online has been actively updating through Game Updates (GU) and Hotfixes.
-Aside from bug fixes, several Game Updates involve Seasonal Events which provide special feats, styles, base items, overworld missions and instances exclusive to the time frame it runs for, usually a month.
-There are three Events that tend to cycle throughout the year: Survival Mode, Legends PvE and Stabilizer Fragment Instances.
-DC Universe Online offers downloadable content (DLC) called Episodes which expand the game universe with new, more difficult missions to progress that provide new or continuations of stories already existing; new costume styles and equipment.
+Aside from bug fixes, several Game Updates involve Seasonal Events which provide special feats, styles, base items, overworld missions and instances exclusive to the time frame for which it runs, usually a month.
+There are three Events that tend to cycle throughout the year: Survival Mode, Legends PvE, and Stabilizer Fragment Instances.
+DC Universe Online offers downloadable content (DLC) called Episodes, which expand the game universe with new, more difficult missions to progress that provide new stories or continuations of existing stories, new costume styles, and new equipment.